work permit in Netherlands

 Duration of the employment contract.
 The main factor determining the validity of a work visa is the duration of the concluded employment contract with the employer.
 The visa cannot be granted for a period longer than the duration of the contract.

-Legislative restrictions.
-Some visa categories have statutory limits on the duration of validity.
-For example, seasonal visas are limited to six months, which corresponds to the seasonal nature of the work.
+Legislative restrictions: Some visa types have statutory limits on the period of validity.
+For example, seasonal visas are limited to six months, which is in line with the seasonal nature of the work.

 Legislative framework

-Foreign nationals who are not citizens of the European Union (EU) or the European Economic Area (EEA) are required to obtain a work permit in order to be legally employed in the Netherlands.
-Dutch law regulates the process of obtaining work visas and work permits while protecting the rights of foreign workers.
+Any foreign national not a citizen of either the EU or EEA is required to obtain a work permit to be legally employed in the Netherlands.
+Dutch legislation lays down the modalities for obtaining work visas and work permits, at the same time protecting the rights of foreign workers.

-1. EU and EEA nationals.
-EU and EEA nationals are entitled to work in the Netherlands without the need for a special permit.
-A valid passport or identity card is sufficient for them.
+1. Nationals of the EU and EEA: EU and EEA nationals can work in the country without any special permit, requiring only a valid passport or identity card.

-3. Temporary and seasonal workers.
-Foreign nationals hired for temporary or seasonal work must obtain a work permit (TWV), which is issued for up to 24 weeks.
+3. Temporary and Seasonal Workers: Foreign workers hired for temporary or seasonal work must obtain a Temporary Work Visa, valid for up to 24 weeks.

-4. Start-ups and entrepreneurs.
-Foreign entrepreneurs and start-up founders can apply for a residence and work permit, provided that their business plan is approved and they can prove that their activities will contribute to the Dutch economy.
+4. Start-ups and Entrepreneurs: Foreign entrepreneurs and start-up founders can obtain a residence and work permit if their business plan is approved and they can demonstrate that their business will benefit the Dutch economy.

-2. Filing an application.
-The application for a work permit and visa (GVVA) is filed with the Immigration and Naturalisation Office (IND).
-The employer may submit the application on behalf of the employee.
+2. Filing the Application: The application for the GVVA (work permit and visa) must be submitted to the Immigration and Naturalisation Office (IND).
+It can be filed by the employer on behalf of the employee.

-3 Waiting for a decision.
-The application process can take several weeks or months.
-During this time, all documents submitted and the applicant’s eligibility are checked.
+3. Waiting for a Decision: The application process may take several weeks or months, during which the submitted documents and the applicant’s eligibility are checked.

 The types of work visas in Netherlands

-The Netherlands, a country with a developed economy and a favourable business climate, attracts many foreign specialists.
-To be legally employed in this country, foreign citizens need to obtain an appropriate work visa.
-In this article we will look at the main types of work visas available in the Netherlands, their peculiarities and requirements.
+The Netherlands is a country that is well-developed from an economic point of view and has a very good business climate.
+That is why many foreign specialists want to be employed here.
+A foreign citizen can be legally employed in this country only if he gets an appropriate type of work visa.
+In the article below, we will look at the main types of work visas available in this country, their peculiarities, and requirements.

 Main types of work visas in the Netherlands

-The GVVA combines a residence and work permit.
-This visa is suitable for most foreign workers who wish to take up long-term employment in the Netherlands.
+GVVA – Combined Residence and Work Permit The GVVA combines a residence and work permit.
+It is suitable for most foreign workers wishing to take up long-term employment in the Netherlands.

 Features: